Logo

 Russell Brand made several references to the purity rings worn by the Jonas Brothers, but apologised for the comments later in the show.

-Russell Brand claimed that MTV asked him to host the 2009 awards after the ratings for the 2008 show were 20 percent higher than the previous year.
+Russell Brand claimed that MTV asked him to host the 2009 awards after the ratings for the 2008 show were 20 per cent higher than the previous year.

 Russell Brand returned to host the 2009 MTV VMAs, on 13 September 2009, at Radio City Music Hall in New York City.

-On 12 February 2011, Russell Brand guest hosted an episode of the hit American sketch comedy Saturday Night Live.
+On 12 February 2011, Russell Brand guest hosted an episode of the hit American sketch comedy series Saturday Night Live.

 In 1994, while still a teenager, Russell Brand appeared in episodes of The Bill and the children's adventure series Mud.